supa2/Automaton/Automaton-Tiny.md

 cycle | Available | Available
 compatibility | Machine derivations | TinyMachine derivations

+It's probably a good strategy to begin by developing a standard *Machine* based machine with the help of the debugging functions and convert to a *TinyMachine* based machine later to squeeze the most out of your microcontroller in a production setup.

 ### Creating a Tiny Machine ###

 To create a Tiny machine base you child class off the *TinyMachine* class instead.